Slavery in the Cultural Imagination

 Author Bio

-Karwan Fatah-Black is senior researcher at the Royal Dutch Institute for Caribbean and Southeast Asia Studies (KITLV-KNAW) and university lecturer at Leiden University.
-Since completing his PhD (2013) he has studied the history of the Atlantic world, enslavement, and emancipation strategies.
-With museums and heritage institutions he works on creating new narratives about the colonial past and post-colonial futures.
+Karwan Fatah-Black is Senior Researcher at the Royal Dutch Institute for Caribbean and Southeast Asia Studies (KITLV-KNAW) and University Lecturer at Leiden University.
+Since completing his PhD (2013), he has studied the history of the Atlantic world, enslavement, and emancipation strategies.
+In partnership with museums and heritage institutions, he is working on creating new narratives about the colonial past and postcolonial futures.